 Carthage College has long been committed to the residential nature of a college education; it is one of our core values.
 The best collegiate experience is one where the curriculum and the co-curriculum are seamlessly integrated.
-Given that the educational benefits of a residential education are many and well-documented, Carthage enforces the following housing policy:
+Given that the educational benefits of a residential education are many and well-documented, Carthage enforces the following residency policy:

 All full-time undergraduate students between 18 and 22 years of age will be guaranteed a residential space in Carthage housing through the housing sign-up process.
 Any student not registered for 12 or more credits is ineligible for housing.

 All full-time undergraduate students are required to live in Carthage housing and be enrolled in a meal plan until they reach senior class standing.
-Upon reaching senior standing, students may choose to live off campus or may participate in the housing sign-up process in order to secure Carthage housing.
+Upon reaching senior standing, students may choose to live off campus or may participate in the housing selection process in order to secure Carthage housing.
 Senior class standing will be determined according to the number of academic credit hours completed.
 Students attaining senior standing during the academic year are able to opt to live off-campus the following academic year.
 Housing contracts are for the entire academic year and cannot be broken; contracts currently in progress must be fulfilled.
 Residential students are responsible for all of the terms of the housing contract.